 |Further details outdoors|

 Two balconies on the top floor , south facing, overlooking the mountains and the village of Castel Vittorio.
 An absolutely stunning view.
-Listen to the bells of San Michelle pealing in the distance - you'll know you are in Italy!
-The piazza just around the corner with parking and a bar with tables and chairs set out during the summer months.
+Listen to the bells of San Michelle pealing in the distance - you will know you are in Italy!
+The piazza is just around the corner with a quirky little bar with tables and chairs set out during the summer months.
 The market is held here on Saturdays.
-Delicious cooked chickens are sold amongst other things!
+There is a museum dedicated to the old ways of the village.

 Liguria is the smallest region in Italy stretching from the South of France to the border of Tuscany.
 It is an extremely diverse region incorporating the glitz and glamour of the Riviera and the authenticity of past times in the mountain villages.